LucHermitte/lh-vim-lib/doc/OO.md

 script where the function is defined won't necessarily update the definition of the function in the object.

-So, instead, use external script functions.
+So, instead, use external script functions flagged with the `dict` annotation.
 The previous example thus becomes:

 ```vim
 function! s:next() dict abort